t0biW/SAP_BTP_onboarding/docs/11_AI_Analytics.md

 Our goal can simply be achieved by utilizing `actions` from Fiori:

 1. Navigate to `srv` and open the `processors-service.cds` file.

+> **_NOTE:_** The [CAP documentation for actions](https://cap.cloud.sap/docs/java/application-services#trigger-action-or-function) might be helpful here.

-   Add teh "checkAI" action to the "ProcessorsService":
+   Add the "checkAI" action to the "ProcessorsService":

 ```
 service ProcessorsService {